raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_force_edid_audio

-Setting `hdmi_force_edid_audio` to `1` pretends that all audio formats are supported by the display, allowing passthrough of DTS/AC3 even when this is not reported as supported.
+Setting `hdmi_force_edid_audio` to `1` pretends that all audio formats are supported by the display, allowing passthrough of DTS/AC3 even when the EDID does not indicate support for this.

 ### hdmi_ignore_edid_audio

 Setting `hdmi_ignore_edid_audio` to `1` pretends that all audio formats are unsupported by the display.
-This means ALSA will default to the analogue audio (headphone) jack.
+This means Linux will default to using the analogue audio output instead.

 ### hdmi_force_edid_3d